hermonochy/Graph-Designer/README.md

 # Graph Designer

-Graph Designer is a simple Python application that allows users to create pie charts and bar charts using PySimpleGUI and Matplotlib.
+Graph Designer is a simple Python application that allows users to create pie charts, bar charts, scatter plots and line graphs using PySimpleGUI and Matplotlib.

 ## Features

 - Create pie charts with custom values and labels.
 - Create bar charts with custom x and y values.
+- Create scatter plots with custom x and y values.
+- Create line graphs with custom x and y values.
-- Optional labels for pie charts.
+- Optional labels for the graphs.
 - Input validation to ensure correct number of values for bar charts.

 ## Installation